 Once ISSS receives all required documents, an international student advisor will issue your new form I-20 and send it to you via express mail.
 If you have spent five months or more abroad, you must pay a new SEVIS fee online and obtain a new F-1 visa.

 You must also complete the immigration check-in process via ISSS Link and upload copies of all immigration documents.
-ISSS strongly encourages you to attend the ISSS immigration session during orientation, which takes place at the beginning of each fall and spring semester (see Pre-Arrival and Orientation).
+ISSS strongly encourages you to attend the ISSS immigration session during orientation, which takes place at the beginning of each fall and spring semester.

 For more information on school contacts for leave of absence and readmission requests: